dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 Unfortunately, this is a very well known issue that the community is investigating.
 A currently known solution is to downgrade to macOS 11.2.3 or older until a proper fix can be found.
 Additionally, logging out and logging back in can resolve the issue without requiring a reboot.

 * Note, this issue should be exclusive to TeraScale 1 GPUs (ie. HD2000-4000).
-TeraScale 2 GPUs should not exhibit this issue.
+TeraScale 2 and other non-Metal GPUs should not exhibit this issue.

 In the event Apple removes 11.2.3 from their catalogue, we've provided a mirror below: